Add this vegan red beans and rice dish to your meatless Monday rotation.

 - 1 tablespoon kosher salt

-- 4 dried morita or chipotle chiles
+- 4 dried morita or chipotle chiles optional

-Put water in large stockpot.
+- Put water in large stockpot.
 Place vegetables, herbs and spices in a steamer basket directly in the water filled stockpot.
 Cook on high heat until you begin to see bubbles break through the surface of the liquid.
 Turn heat down to medium low so that stock maintains low, gentle simmer.

-Simmer uncovered for 6 to 8 hours.
+- Simmer uncovered for 6 to 8 hours.
 Strain stock through a fine mesh strainer into another large stockpot or heatproof container discarding the solids.
 Cool immediately and place in refrigerator overnight